Nithish23013509/Psycho_Mindset_model/README.md

-# Phsycomindset Model Chatbot using LangChain and DialogSum Dataset
+# Phsycomindset Model Chatbot using LangChain

 PsychoLLM is a Retrieval-Augmented Generation (RAG) system that utilizes a fine-tuned text generation model to deliver precise answers based on a curated dataset of psychological questions and answers